PedroLabrador/TelegramInvite/README.md

 	 How do you know if users have reported you? just start a chat with @SpamBot.
 3. This scripts makes use of "Telethon" python library.
-4. If any doubt let me know :) @SrPedro at Telegram